umccr/neoantigens/README.md

 * `HLA-E*01:01`
 * `H2-IAb`

-However, the full list of available alleles is pretty huge:
+The full list of available alleles is pretty huge:

 ```
 pvacseq valid_alleles | wc
 ```

-Not altering this for now, need to explore how to decide on alleles.
+So we may want to run HLA typing on the sample to get the input alleles.
+See [below](#hla-typing).

 ### Prediction algorithms